compsocialscience/summer-institute/2021/princeton/pre_arrival.md

 ## Office hours

-Our [TAs](https://compsocialscience.github.io/summer-institute/2020/duke/people#teaching_assistants) will host weekly office hours in the SICSS 2020 Slack.
-You can find information about the office hours in the SICSS 2020 Slack channel #pre-office-hours.
+Our [TAs](https://compsocialscience.github.io/summer-institute/2021/princeton/people#teaching_assistants) will host weekly office hours in the SICSS 2021 Slack.
+You can find information about the office hours in the SICSS 2021 Slack channel #pre-office-hours.

-If you are not able to attend during the regularly scheduled office hours or have any questions about office hours, please contact Robin Lee, one of our [TAs](https://compsocialscience.github.io/summer-institute/2020/duke/people#teaching_assistants).
+If you are not able to attend during the regularly scheduled office hours or have any questions about office hours, please contact ______, one of our [TAs](https://compsocialscience.github.io/summer-institute/2021/princeton/people#teaching_assistants).